25iscool/How-to-use-combos/README.md

 https://keywordtool.io/ is a useful website to help generate keywords to pass into the leecher, simply put in the account keyword and then search, after that you can click "Copy / Export all" and then copy it to clipboard which you can paste into slayer, another method is using pre-existing keyword lists from pastebin.

 # #3 Getting accounts
-After you have used the leecher for about 15 minutes and the counter appears to be stopped you can export the combos and pass it into a checker, checks can be found on archies such as:
+After you have used the leecher for about 15 minutes and the counter appears to be stopped you can export the combos and pass it into a checker, checks can be found on archives such as:
 - https://x-slayer.fun/
 - https://b4ckdoorarchive.club/
 - https://xslayer404.blogspot.com/